mbryzek/schema-evolution-manager/README.md

 - sem-apply: Apply any deltas from a distribution tarball to a particular database

+## Attributes supported in sql migration scripts

+Sometimes you may want to adjust the specific options used by SEM when applying SQL scripts.
+Attributes can be specified within each SQL file in comments.

+To specify an attribute, add a comment of the following format anywhere in your SQL file (but at the top by convention):

+-- sem.attribute.[name] = [value]

+Currently supported attributes:

+  - transaction

+      - single (default): the entire file is applied within a transaction (by using the psql command line argument --single-transaction)

+      - none: Each command in the file will be applied in order.
+If a later command in the file fails, there will be no rollback.

 ## TODO

 - Consider offering an option to install via ruby gems